dxseless/laravel-tickets-api/README.md

-# API Documentation (USE POSTMAN FOR MORE COMFORTABLE REQUESTS)
+# API Documentation (Full Docs on your http://localhost:8000/docs)

 ## Overview